marisafoster30/CM515-2026/README.md

 # CM515 - Spring 2026

+Welcome to CM 515!
+Course materials will be made available here and on Canvas.
+Unless otherwise noted by your instructor, all assignment submissions will be made and graded on Canvas.

 | Week | Date | Topic | Language/Platform | Instructor(s) |
 | ------------- | ------------- | ------------- | ------------- | ------------- |
 | 0 | Fri Jan 16 | Software Installation Party | All | All |